TriumphLLC/Blend4Web/deploy/doc/en/_sources/postprocessing_effects.txt

 -------------------

 *Radius Increase*
-    The spherical sampling radius multiply factor when transfering from the internal sampling ring to the external one.
+    The spherical sampling radius multiply factor when transferring from the internal sampling ring to the external one.
 The default value is 3.0.

 *Use Hemisphere*
     Use a hemispherical sampling for shading instead of a spherical.
-Besides it uses different shading law.
+Besides, it uses different shading law.

 *Use Blur Depth Test*
     Use edge-preserving blur to SSAO if flag will be turned on.
-Otherwise it uses blur which averages a 4x4 rectangle around each pixel.
+Otherwise, it uses blur which averages a 4x4 rectangle around each pixel.

 *Blur Depth Test Discard Value*
     Influence of depth difference between samples on blur weight.
 It uses with ``Use Blur Depth Test`` activated flag.
 The default value is 1.0.